Pen Lan Point: Megaliths

 The Dolmen des Granges, dubbed "le Crapaud" (the Toad) for its shape, has been a Historic Monument since 1978.
 Reduced to a large flat stone once atop vertical supports forming a quadrangular chamber, its access corridor vanished as the sea encroached.
 With the coast receding about ten meters since Neolithic times, this corridor could have been sizable (typically under two to over thirteen meters, as at Gavrinis).
-Its original form is now obscure.